-For fiscal year 2022, loan activity increased due to an increase in funding available through the MHTC's Cost Share Program.
+For fiscal year 2023, the MTFC has no loan activity.
+While several entities expressed interest, no entities applied for loans.
+Additional funds have been made available through the federal government to state and local entities to provide financial relief because of impacts from COVID.
+The state and local entities have chosen to use some of the funds received for infrastructure.
+This infusion of cash has resulted in a decreased need for financing related to those infrastructure projects.
+Activity in fiscal year 2022 increased due to an increase in funding available through the MHTC's Cost Share Program.
 In January 2017, the MHTC re-activated its Cost Share Program.
 The Missouri Department of Transportation sets aside monies for which local entities can compete to accomplish transportation projects on the state system that are a local priority.
 These projects are completed with a mixture of local funds and monies from the Cost Share Program.
 MTFC loan activity will lag behind the actions taken related to the MHTC's Cost Share Program.
 Prior to the suspension of the Cost Share Program in January 2014, local entities would often accelerate the Cost Share projects selected using a MTFC loan or finance their portion of the Cost Share project.
 The reactivation of this program is one of the reasons we have seen activity in the bank increase over the last several years.